Navigation

 A Theoretical Study of Evolutionary Therapy for Neuroblastoma

 Evolutionary therapy exploits the evolutionary dynamics within a tumour comprising subpopulations with different combinations of mutations.
-The most famous example is adaptive therapy, which uses treatment-sensitive cancer cells to suppress their resistant peers.
+An example is adaptive therapy, which uses treatment-sensitive cancer cells to suppress their resistant peers.
 This project aims to investigate evolutionary therapy in the context of neuroblastoma.

-After conceiving the project, I established an international collaboration with Dr Sabine Taschner-Mandl from St. Anna Children's Cancer Research Institute.
-Dr Matishalin Patel, an expert in evolutionary biology and a departmental colleague at the University of Hull, and I secured a DAIM PhD studentship through a competitive process to fund this project.
+Together with Dr Matishalin Patel, an expert in evolutionary biology and a departmental colleague at the University of Hull, I applied for and secured a DAIM PhD studentship after a competitive process.
 In January 2024, Francesca Covell became our first PhD candidate (AI and Data Science).
+An international collaboration with Dr Sabine Taschner-Mandl from St. Anna Children's Cancer Research Institute was established.